 For example, are you entering a market or limit order?
 A market order means you're buying a stock at the current best market price.
 This order is usually the fastest way to place your stock trade.
 And if you're just getting started with investing and you plan to buy and hold your investments for the long-term, a market order could be adequate for your needs.

 If you're trading a stock whose price is fluctuating rapidly though, market orders can get expensive.
 A limit order can help manage risk, because it allows you to set a maximum purchase or minimum sale price for a trade.
 You specify the price at which you want to buy (or sell) a stock, and the trade is only executed if the stock reaches that price.

 A stop order is another option.
 It tells the market: If ABC stock trades at or through a specific price, trigger my order.
-You can enter a basic stop order that triggers a market order after your stop is reached, or you can enter a stop-limit order.
-In that case, the order is activated when your stop is reached, and then it is entered automatically as a limit order.
+You can enter a basic stop order that triggers a market order after your stop price is reached, or you can enter a stop-limit order.
+In that latter case, the order is activated when your stop price is reached, and then it is entered automatically as a limit order.